ernestrc/sonic-akka/README.md

   // obtain a reference to the IO manager actor for Tcp val tcpIoService: ActorRef = IO(Tcp)

-  // create a new controller
-  // which needs to handle NewCommand val controller: ActorRef = actor(new Act {
+  // create a new controller which will handle NewCommand val controller: ActorRef = actor(new Act {
     become {
       // tcp handler expects a reply with token: String or Failure(e)